Going the Distance: What Grace Left Behind

 She chose them.
 With her time, her love, her light and eventually, with her will.

-I’ve seen the paperwork.
-We paid for copies of the public court documents over a decade ago.
-I’ve held the disposition in my hands.
+I’ve seen the documents.
+We paid for copies of the public court records years ago.
+I’ve held the deposition of my grandfather in my hands.
 This part isn’t rumor or secondhand memory.
 This part is real.

 He said she changed her mind.